Danijj89/eau2/report/doc.md

 ### System Configuration

 To configure the underlying system that gets started, the Application will take in command line arguments at the start-up of the application.
-Among the configuration, we have the number of nodes in the cluster, max chunk sizes, max number of chunks.
+Among the configurations, we have the number of nodes in the cluster, max chunk sizes, max number of chunks.

 ### Loading Data